-There are 4 monsters but only 3 were turned into monster jars because I saved the last one for my Halloween punch.
-It’s a swamp monster and it was a perfect fit for my Swamp Water Punch.
-It’s a simple mixture of Canada Dry, frozen lemonade, and lime drink mix, with a few added drops of neon green food coloring to give it a bright green glow.
+My Halloween Swamp Water Punch is a simple mixture of Canada Dry, frozen lemonade, and lime drink mix, with a few added drops of neon green food coloring to give it a bright green glow.
 I added ear fins (is that a thing?) eyes, and some fangs to the outside of my punch bowl for the full effect and it turned out so cute!
 I really liked the little bit of sweet and sour that the frozen lemonade added to the Swamp Water Punch.

 Don’t think I forgot about the traditional Halloween monsters.
 What Craveyard Halloween Party would be complete without some ghosts?!
 These Ghost Goo Cupcakes may have been my favorite thing.
 The cupcakes were a super simple recipe made with A&W Root Beer and a box of chocolate cake mix.
 You mix 12 ounces of A&W Root Beer with 1 box of chocolate cake mix and then you scoop the mixture into cupcake liners filling each one about 2/3 full.
 The recipe makes 24 cupcakes give or take (some days I scoop more accurately than others!).
 Bake according to the instructions on the package and let them cool completely before decorating.